BCsabaEngine/ThinkingHome/backupex/readme.md

 # Backup extented data
- Place a symlinks in this directory so that external data is also part of the backup.
+ Place one or more symlinks in this directory so that external data is also part of the backup.